lydiahallie/javascript-questions/id-ID/README.md

 #### Jawaban: C

-`new Number()` is a built-in function constructor.
-Although it looks like a number, it's not really a number: it has a bunch of extra features and is an object.
+`new Number()` adalah sebuah fungsi built-in  constructor.
+Juga itu terlihat seperti nomor, Walaupun sebenarnya bukan nomor: itu memiliko bebeerapa fitur dan objek.
 When we use the `==` operator, it only checks whether it has the same _value_.
 They both have the value of `3`, so it returns `true`.

 However, when we use the `===` operator, both value _and_ type should be the same.
 It's not: `new Number()` is not a number, it's an **object**.
 Both return `false.`